 |When the House Is for Sale||– Preliminary title report |

 – Pre-inspection report

 |When an Offer Is Made||– Purchase offer |

 – Closing statement

 After you accept a buyer’s offer and he or she has the home inspected, you can proceed to the final step: the closing.
 At this point, you, the homebuyer and your real estate agents will meet to transfer ownership of your home.

 You might want to sell your house yourself but when you get to the closing table, it’s best to bring along a real estate attorney.
 In some states, an attorney must be present during the closing.
 Be prepared to pay legal fees, real estate commissions (if applicable), any additional fees that are due for your insurance, utilities or property taxes and any remaining amount that you owe for your mortgage.

 Once you’ve officially turned over your home to your buyer, you can cancel your homeowners insurance policy.
 Don’t forget to cancel or transfer your utility accounts.

 Selling a home requires a lot of effort.
 While the sale might take months to complete, delays and problems can extend the process.
 You’ll have to make many decisions, including whether you’re going to sell your own home or find a real estate agent to assist you.
-Planning ahead and knowing what steps you’ll need to take can help you sell your home quickly and make a smooth transition into the next stage of your life.
+Plan ahead and know what steps you’ll need to take so you can sell your home and make a smooth transition into the next stage of your life.

 Photo credit: ©iStock.com/BartekSzewczyk, ©iStock.com/michaeljung, ©iStock.com/piranka